KatherineMichel/portfolio/doc/djangocon-us-2024-topics-inspiration-list.md

 Published March 3, 2024

-In the News
-* New developments in Pytho/Django packaging landscape, including [uv package manager](https://github.com/astral-sh/uv)
-* Django Ninja versus Django Rest Framework
-* Co-Pilot, ChatGPT, etc. for Django devs

-Novel uses for Django
-* Experimental apps
-* Historically relevant apps
-* Your interesting Django story/adventure
-* Lessons from managing/scaling Django in a unique or difficult way in your company
-* Prototyping with Django for fun and profit

 Performance
 * Django profiling
 * Database optimization at scale

-Problem Solving Techniques
-* Flexing your problem solving chops
-* Recursion (looking at you, Al Sweigart)

 Alternative Django Use Cases
 * Orchestration
 * Multi-tenancy

+Novel Uses for Django
+* Experimental apps
+* Prototyping with Django for fun and profit
+* Historically relevant apps
+* Your interesting Django story/adventure
+* Lessons from managing/scaling Django in a unique or difficult way in your company
+* Using Django for social good

 API
 * Django Ninja versus Django Rest Framework
 * Fast API